Bryan Lathrop: Personal life

 Lathrop's sister was Florence Lathrop, who first married Henry, brother of Marshall Field, and then, after being widowed, married Thomas Nelson Page.
 Lathrop married Lynde Aldis, the daughter of a Chicago judge, in 1875.
 His younger brother was Barbour Lathrop, world traveler and patron of plant explorer David Grandison Fairchild.
 In 1892, Lathrop commissioned Charles Follen McKim of McKim, Mead & White to design his house, Bellevue Place, in Chicago.
 Lathrop was also an avid collector of art and had one of the largest collections of James Abbott McNeill Whistler in the country.
 Lathrop was a member of the Caxton Club, Grolier Club, and Chicago Historical Society.

-Lathrop died at his home in Chicago on May 13, 1916 and donated most of his property to his philanthropic endeavors, including $700,000 to the Chicago Symphony Orchestra.
+Lathrop died at his home in Chicago on May 13, 1916, and donated most of his property to his philanthropic endeavors, including $700,000 to the Chicago Symphony Orchestra.
 He was buried in Graceland Cemetery.
-Edgar Lee Masters wrote a commemorative poem about Lathop in Poetry magazine in honor of his support of music in Chicago.
+Edgar Lee Masters wrote a commemorative poem about Lathrop in Poetry magazine in honor of his support of music in Chicago.
 The orchestra established the Bryan Lathrop Memorial scholarship fund in his memory, thanks in part to a $50,000 donation from Florence.
 Lathrop donated his Whistler collection to the Art Institute.